TiBeN/CrontabManager/README.md

 $crontabRepository->removeJob($crontabJob);
 $crontabRepository->persist();
 ```
-Note: Since cron jobs are internally matched by reference, theses must be previously obtained by the repository.
+Note: Since cron jobs are internally matched by reference, they must be previously obtained from the repository or previously added.

 ### Work with the crontab of another user than runtime user:
 This feature allow you to manage the crontab of another user than the user who launched the runtime.
 This can be useful when the runtime user is `www-data` but the owner of the crontab you want to edit is your own linux user account.